 Additionally, the writer’s response is focused, clear, and well-supported.
 The writer’s logic is easy-to-follow and convincing, and she does a great job proving her point.
 There are no real errors in grammar or mechanics either, which helps elevate this response to a high score.

 You should now be fully prepared for the CBEST Writing Section.
-To review how to create samples like the ones above, revisit our CBEST Writing Guide.
+To review how to create high-scoring essays like the samples above, revisit our CBEST Writing Guide.
 For CBEST Reading and Math practice please visit CBEST Practice Test.